 SDWIS Data Vintage: 2023 (Quarter 4)

 The Oﬀice of Research and Development has released a publicly available dataset of community water system (CWS) service area boundaries (SAB).
 CWS are defined as systems that provide water for human consumption through pipes or other constructed conveyances to at least 15 service connections or serves an average of at least 25 people year-round [1].
 Under the safe drinking water act (SDWA) and various drinking water rules (see EPA Drinking Water Regulations) public water systems must test and report on the quality of their drinking water.
 These boundaries enable linking SDWA violations to their associated geographic areas, and concomitantly linking treated community water system water to their respective customers.
-This service area boundary dataset is a combinatio of publicly available service area boundaries and modeled boundaries.
+This service area boundary dataset is a combination of publicly available service area boundaries and modeled boundaries.
 This document describes how the data was collected and modeled and details the modeling techniques used to generate this dataset.

 Summary

 Public water systems regulated under SDWA are required to treat their drinking water.
 A sample of 931 public wells found that “one or more chemical contaminants were detected at concentrations greater than MCLs or HBSLs in more than one in five (22 percent)” of the sampled wells (Toccalino, Norman, and Hitt 2010).
 This substantiates the need for federal requirements; these samples were collected prior to treatment and treatment processes, or dilution can substantially reduce the risk of contaminants getting to the consumer.
-While federal standards help reduce the likelihood of contaminated drinking water, of the 50,000 public water system in the US, 2,741 were in continuous health-based violation of National Primary Drinking Water Violations in 2021 (U.S. EPA 2022).
+While federal standards help reduce the likelihood of contaminated drinking water, of the approximately 50,000 public water system in the US, 2,741 were in continuous health-based violation of National Primary Drinking Water Violations in 2021 (U.S. EPA 2022).
 Community water systems have testing and reporting requirements that may increase based on the size of the system, compliance history and local or state specific requirements.
 While the source of water for a home may by a primary determinate of its quality, the type of system, whether private, mobile home park, small community water system, or large community water system can play an equally important role in the ability for a system to have adequate treatment processes.
 It is therefore critical that we understand where people are sourcing their water, who is consuming the water, and how it is delivered to their home in order to more completely understand regional and national trends of water quality and the health impacts to the public.
-This research on geographically the extent of public water use leverages a new spatial disaggregation technique to increase the spatial resolution of well estimates in addition to using machine learning techniques to estimate the total number of housing units getting their water from public sources in 2020
+This research on the geographic extent of public water use leverages a new spatial disaggregation technique to increase the spatial resolution of well estimates in addition to using machine learning techniques to estimate the total number of housing units getting their water from public sources in 2020

 at the census block level.
-After that is achieved we use a random forest model to associate the corresponding public water system ID to each census block identified as “publicly supplied”.
+After that is achieved, we use a random forest model to associate the corresponding public water system ID to each census block identified as “publicly supplied”.

 The boundaries presented in this dataset are an aggregate of several methods used to present the most accurate representation possible with available data.
 These methods range in source and accuracy.
 Each method is described in detail.